 - 1. The employee must immediately notify their supervisor of the work-related accident/injury or occupational disease diagnosis.
-If the employee is incapacitated, the employee must notify their supervisor as soon as practicable. - The employee must complete a Cuyahoga County Accident Investigation Report within 24 hours of the occurrence, unless confined to the hospital.
+If the employee is incapacitated, the employee must notify their supervisor as soon as practicable. - 2.
+The employee must complete a Cuyahoga County Accident Investigation Report within 24 hours of the occurrence, unless confined to the hospital.
 If confined to the hospital, the employee must complete the accident report within 24 hours of release from the hospital. - 3.
 The employee may seek treatment at the medical provider of their choice so long as the provider is BWC certified.
 If medical care is needed, the employee should obtain a Managed Care Organization (MCO) card from Human Resources for submittal to their provider.
 If immediate medical care is needed, the employee does not need to obtain a MCO card.
 Rather, the employee should inform their provider that they have a work-related injury and refer them to the County's MCO, 1-888-OHIOCOMP.
+University Hospitals CompCare (www.UHCompCare.com) 1-800-818-7273.